ajfite/ajfite.com/webserve.md

 permalink: /webservices/
 ---

-I run a series of personal web services for myself, fellow students, and interested third parties.
+I run a series of personal web services for myself, and interested third parties.
 Also a good showcase of my personal system administration experience.
 Note that the subdomains of fssnow.com are not meant to host websites, connecting to these with a web browser may produce unexpected results.